DBraun/TouchDesigner_Shared/CHOPs/Math/README.md

 [//]: # (For development of this README.md, use http://markdownlivepreview.com/)

+### analyze_variance.tox - Analyze Variance (standard deviation)
+Calculate the standard deviation of a series of CHOP samples.

 ### cross_product.tox - Cross Product
 Calculate the cross product of two vectors.